Women in Love by D.H. Lawrence

 …Soon they had run on again into the darkness.
 She did not ask where they were going, she did not care.
 She sat in a fullness and a pure potency that was like apathy, mindless and immobile.
 She was next to him, and hung in a pure rest, as a star is hung, balanced unthinkably.
 Still there remained a dark lambency of anticipation.
 She would touch him.
 With perfect fine finger-tips of reality she would touch the reality in him, the suave, pure, untranslatable reality of his loins of darkness.
 To touch, mindlessly in darkness to come in pure touching upon the living reality of him, his suave perfect loins and thighs of darkness, this was her sustaining anticipation.

+This is the all too familiar “amateur” blowjob scene we’ve all seen, complete with the mandatory jiz-filled mouth, overwritten victorian spuritualist style.
 I don’t know.
 Maybe he’s serious.
 There is the idea floated in Women in Love that sex and sensuousness, equated with “primitive” cultures, is a pathway to knowledge unavailable by any other means, a deeper, separate kind of knowledge.
 Seen in this light, trying to gussy up a fellatio scene with all manner of spiritual-philosophical mumbo jumbo may be serious, or at least deliberate.
 More likely, it’s half-serious, like everything else here.
 Lawrence jokes around so much elsewhere, and this “loins of darkness” business is so insane it’s hard to not laugh…

 Lawrence was, if anything, his own man.
 It’s no wonder he rubbed so many the wrong way.
 In the immediate aftermath of WWI, which sickened literally everyone with previously unseen levels of carnage and misery for no reason anyone could understand, he was making light of Victorian sexual taboos, high philosophy, and anything anyone took too seriously.
 I can’t tell whether he was equally silly about art, but he clearly thought everything humanity has worked so hard to create was a ridiculous joke at best.
 Eventually, others would come to the same conclusion.
 The period between the world wars saw the rise of Dada and Surrealism, and eventually pure abstraction—movements that, while not at all equal in merit, are all joined together by a common renunciation of the project of humanism in favor of various types of decadence or nihilism, which are in the final analysis the same thing.